Insight About The Worth Of A Case From Mississippi Injury Attorneys

 Further, various liens and rights of subrogation are a legal minefield for the uninformed.
 That is why you should look to an experienced and knowledgeable personal injury attorney to guide you through this process, not one seeking a “quick settlement” before the facts of the case are known.

 It is important that when attempting to settle your case, you are aware of all “liens” which exist.
 If you settle without resolving any liens, you could be sued to recover the amounts paid on your behalf.
 You also could be held liable for fees and expenses incurred in having to defend the litigation as well as the insurance company’s costs, fees and expenses in having to prosecute the case.
-These costs and fees can add up quick, so avoid these pitfalls and contact Kilpatrick & Philley, Attorneys at Law to have experienced Mississippi injury lawyers working for you.
+These costs and fees can add up quickly, so avoid these pitfalls and contact Kilpatrick & Philley to have experienced Mississippi injury lawyers working for you.